FooYuan/Healthcare-Appointment-App/README.md

 -----------------------------------------------------------------------------------------
 1. Download Android Studio
 -----------------------------------------------------------------------------------------
-Step 1: Download Adnroid Studio from website https://developer.android.com/studio \
+Step 1: Download Android Studio from https://developer.android.com/studio \
 Step 2: Install it in the computer.

 -----------------------------------------------------------------------------------------